 On top of highly available metadata services and enabled management node HA, Virtuozzo Infrastructure Platform provides additional high availability for the following services:

 - Admin panel.
 If the management node fails or becomes unreachable over the network, an admin panel instance on another node takes over the panel’s service so it remains accessible at the same dedicated IP address.
 The relocation of the service can take several minutes.
-Admin panel HA is enabled manually (see Enabling Management Node High Availability).
+Admin panel HA is enabled manually along with management node HA (see Enabling Management Node High Availability).